xuqisheng1/QSChartView/README.md

 # QSChartView
-1.PieView
-this is a PieChartView
+this is a PieChartView implemented by OC